macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

 ## Algorithm walkthrough

+First we will go through slower version, as it is simpler.
 Main part of this code is scan callback where all the magic happens - data from LiDAR is analyzed and people are detected.
 Whole process consists of 5 steps:
 1. Clusterization
 2. Leg detection
 3. Human detection